Non-Involvement of Health Practitioners Policy

 Policy

-2. Office of Student Services, College of Medicine
+B. Office of Student Services, College of Medicine

-3. Year Committees, College of Medicine
+C. Year Committees, College of Medicine

 Medical student promotion and graduation recommendations are made on a case-by-case basis by individual Year Committees to the Student Academic Management Committee within the College of Medicine.

-Where quorum cannot be obtained due to multiple conflicts of interest, the Associate Dean, Undergraduate Medical Education will temporarily appoint a faculty member to serve as a proxy for the committee member(s) who declared a conflict of interest.
 The proxy will only be authorized to consider and vote upon promotion or graduation decisions where a conflict of interest was declared.
-The proxy will be removed from the committee immediately afterwards.
+The proxy will be removed from the committee immediately after fulfilling that role.

-4. Student Academic Management Committee, College of Medicine
+D. Student Academic Management Committee, College of Medicine

 Medical student promotion and graduation decisions are made on a case-by-case basis by the Student Academic Management Committee within the College of Medicine.

-Where quorum cannot be obtained due to multiple conflicts of interest, the Associate Dean, Undergraduate Medical Education will temporarily appoint a faculty member to serve as a proxy for the committee member(s) who declared a conflict of interest.
 The proxy will only be authorized to consider and vote upon promotion or graduation decisions where a conflict of interest was declared.
-The proxy will be removed from the committee immediately afterwards.
+The proxy will be removed from the committee immediately after fulfilling that role.

-5. Conflict of Interest in Academic Assessment5.1 Proactive Disclosure
+E. Conflict of Interest in Academic Assessment

-5.3 Post-Assessment Disclosure
+E.3 Post-Assessment Disclosure

-6. Student Health Records
+F. Student Health Records

 Student personal health information is governed by provincial legislation governing privacy and confidentiality of patient health records (the “Health Information Privacy Act”) as well as university-level processes designed to protect student privacy.